 Daytrading (short term trades)

 This involves trading as many times as possible, usually on a daily basis.
 Due to the volatile nature of Bitcoin as an asset class, especially when pitted against other cryptocurrencies, this trading strategy generally comes with a high risk and reward potential.
-In fact, price fluctuations as steep as 15-20% are pretty common in the Bitcoin and altcoin markets.
+In fact, price fluctuations as steep as 15-20% are pretty common in the Bitcoin and altcoin markets such as Ethereum.

 Every good trader needs a good matching engine